 I wonder how our Jewish friends would feel, if there’s a menorah at Wisconsin state Capitol for Hanukkah, if the governor should declare it simply a candle holder?

-Little by little Christians are being snuffed.
+Little by little Christians are getting snuffed.

-Last year, Woodland, Washington was forced to remove a decades-old nativity scene after constitutional complaints were made.
+In 2018, Woodland, Washington was forced to remove a decades-old nativity scene after constitutional complaints were made.

 Three years ago, a nativity scene owned by the City of Menominee in Michigan was also forced to move.
 For decades, the display was part of Christmas at the Great Lakes Marina Memorial Park.